HaiderAlboloushi180/HaiderAlboloushi180/README.md

 Too busy with school 😢

-I'm part of the loushi gang 😎
+I'm king of loushi gang 😎

 Ask me about movies 🎬